-These symptoms may be related to a lactose intolerance or cow’s milk allergy.
+These symptoms may indeed be related to a lactose intolerance or cow’s milk allergy.

-A cow’s milk allergy is the result of an immune system reaction to one of the two proteins in cow’s milk.
+A cow’s milk allergy, on the other hand, is the result of an immune system reaction to one of the two proteins in cow’s milk.